-The majority of investments of the Plan are held in custody by National Australia Bank Asset Servicing and the remaining investments are directly held by the Trustees.
+As at 30 June 2010 the majority of the investments of the Plan were held in custody by National Australia Bank Asset Servicing and the remaining investments are directly held by the Trustees.
+On 5 July 2010 the Plan transitioned custody of the majority of investments to J.P.
+Morgan Chase Bank, N.A.
+A small proportion of investments remain directly held by the Trustee.

 Investments are recorded at net market value at year end which is determined as follows: